CEEP10101991/ProyectoUni5CEEP/README.md

 `RscrpUni5_PcaPlots.R`Performs the task <span style="color:purple">C</span> and <span style="color:orange">D</span>

 To facilitate the map construction the repository includes the file `AllSamples_n117_wLatLong.csv` previously converted as a `.csv` file, that file is located at  <span style="color:darkblue">data</span> directory

+## Erratum
+According to the protocol above the task <span style="color:purple">C</span> require to download a directory from the cluster, unfortunately, i was unable to perform that action.
+However, the script is also stored at bin, whith the name `dwlSCP`